NumEconCopenhagen/NumEconCopenhagen.netlify.com/content/guides/github-issues/index.md

 ---
 title: "Asking questions using GitHub Issues"
 ---

+If you have a question, always try to find an answer by searching on Google first, [see this guide](/guides/searching).
+If you can still not find an answer, you can ask it in the course forum using a _GitHub Issue_.
 Basically, a _GitHub Issue_ is a way of communicating a bug, request or something else related to a specific project hosted on GitHub.

 ### Creating a new issue
 To create a _GitHub Issue_ follow these steps: